Scrapybara/codecapy/README.md

 #### `create-env`

 Creates a `.env` file and exports environment variables from GitHub Actions.
-This step is necessary if your environment variables are not accessible in the repository code.
+This step is required if your environment variables are not accessible in the repository code.

 ```yaml
 - type: create-env